-If possible, consider bringing a carry-on bag to make the process faster.
+If possible, consider bringing a carry-on bag only to make the process faster.

 Expect the unexpected:

-The internet is extremely limited.
-Luckily, your plan from ViaHero will work in an offline map that retains all of the information you need.
+Access to the internet is extremely limited.
+Luckily, your plan from ViaHero will work in an offline app that retains all of the information you need.

 In terms of answering emails and posting pictures, don’t plan on doing either.
 If you find internet, great!
 If not, think of your Cuban trip as a digital detox.